 What Does a Data Analyst Do?

 A data analyst is a lot more than a number cruncher.
-Analysts review data and determine how it can be used to solve problems, learn key insights about a business's customers and boost profits.
-Analysts also work to communicate this information with key stakeholders, including company leadership.
+Analysts review data and determine how to solve problems using data, learn critical insights about a business's customers and boost profits.
+Analysts also communicate this information with key stakeholders, including company leadership.

-If you're interested in how to become a data analyst, it's important to understand the day-to-day work of an analytics professional and how to prepare for a successful career in this growing field.
+Suppose you're interested in becoming a data analyst.
+In that case, it's essential to understand the day-to-day work of an analytics professional and how to prepare for a successful career in this growing field.

-Data analysts play an important role in a modern company, helping to reflect on a company's work and customer base, determine how these factors have affected profits and advise leadership on ways to move forward to grow the business.
+Data analysts play a vital role in a modern company, helping to reflect on its work and customer base, determining how these factors have affected profits and advising leadership on ways to move forward to grow the business.